vegu-ai/talemate/README.md

 1. `docker-compose up`
 1. Navigate your browser to http://localhost:8080

+:warning: When connecting local APIs running on the hostmachine (e.g. text-generation-webui), you need to use `host.docker.internal` as the hostname.

 #### To shut down the Docker container

 Just closing the terminal window will not stop the Docker container.
 You need to run `docker-compose down` to stop the container.